-Games, a new genre on the game industry that view games as an artistic experience rather than just entertainment.
+In this work we present a new algorithm where the actions of a user are used to dynamically emerge a musical piece.
+This system may be used in the context of Art Games, a new genre that views games as an artistic experience rather than just entertainment.
 Our algorithm places (invisible) musical cells on the floor of a virtual scenario, which are arranged in a way that fosters the musical production.
 We present a theoretical analysis of our algorithm, where we show that: (i) our algorithm correctly generates grids that foster the generation of arpeggios, but maintaining the diversity of notes; (ii) we can generate complete grids for an odd number of notes; (iii) a human agent walking in our grids has a higher likelihood of generating music than random walks or randomly drawing notes.
-Additionally, we develop an art game with our algorithm, and evaluate our approach with real human players.
+Additionally, we develop an Art Game with our algorithm, and evaluate our approach with real human players.
 We show that real humans, without realizing the effect of their actions, effectively generate a large number of arpeggios, and classify the product of the system as "music".